 There is no doubt metal fabrication will continue to adopt the latest manufacturing technologies.
 It’s also clear that teams must consider new methodologies to maintain a competitive edge.
 Here are some tips for making the most of the evolving environment:

-- Get a quote.
-Calculate a flexible budget with a service estimate.
-Metal fabrication experts can help you cut the fat and accentuate the best features of your design.
+Get a quote: Calculate a flexible budget with a service estimate.
+Metal fabrication experts can help you cut costs wherever possible and accentuate the best features of your design.

-- Determine your parameters.
-Find out whether your concept is plausible or requires additional steps.
+Determine your parameters: Find out whether your concept is feasible or requires additional steps.
 If so, determine how needed changes would affect your pricing, and adjust the budget accordingly.
 Also, look at the competition to discover what they’re doing differently.